A skin biopsy is a procedure to remove a small piece of skin for testing. There are three main types:

 - Shave biopsy—outer part of the area is removed

-- Punch biopsy—a small cylinder of skin is removed using a punch tool
+- Punch biopsy—a small round piece of skin is removed using a punch tool

 - Excisional biopsy—an entire area of abnormal skin is removed